 Acknowledgements

 Thierry de Meeûs would like to thank François Rousset, François Ziegler and members of the Maxima-discuss list for recurrently answering to my queries and for giving me tips that really unblocked the advances of the present work.
 Special thanks to Joseph Felsenstein who gave the idea of using Taylor-MacLaurin series, which triggered the transformation of a small paragraph of a book into a full article.
-We also are greatful to Robin Waples and two anonymous referees, whose comments considerably helped improving this manuscript, as Myriam Heuertz for her significant editorial inputs.
+We also are grateful to Robin Waples, Jay Taylor and two anonymous referees, whose comments considerably helped improving this manuscript, as Myriam Heuertz for her significant editorial inputs.
 This work was entirely financed by the Institut de Recherche pour le Développement (IRD) (recurring subsidies of UMR Intertryp).

 Authors' contributions